subsquid/docs/docs/overview/index.md

 - [`substrate-processor`](https://github.com/subsquid/squid/tree/master/substrate-processor) fetches on-chain data from an archive and executes user-defined mapping code against it.
 It offers batching and fine-grained data selection interfaces to minimize database roundtrips and optimize archive data fetching.
-- [`substrate-typegen`](https://github.com/subsquid/squid/tree/master/substrate-typegen) and [`substrate-evm-typegen`](https://github.com/subsquid/squid/tree/master/evm-typegen) generate TypeScript facade classes for substrate and evm log data.
-It allows to catch most of the data mapping bugs at compile time.
+- [`substrate-typegen`](https://github.com/subsquid/squid/tree/master/substrate-typegen) and [`substrate-evm-typegen`](https://github.com/subsquid/squid/tree/master/evm-typegen) generate TypeScript facade classes for substrate and EVM log data.
+It allows catching most of the data mapping bugs at compile time.
 - [`typeorm-codegen`](https://github.com/subsquid/squid/tree/master/typeorm-codegen) generates entity classes from a declarative [schema file](./../develop-a-squid/define-a-squid-schema.md)
 - [`graphql-server`](https://github.com/subsquid/squid/tree/master/graphql-server) serves the data with a rich GraphQL API generated from the schema file.
 It loosely follows the [OpenCRUD](https://www.opencrud.org/) standard and supports all common filtering and selectors out-of-the box, together with an option to extend it with custom resolvers.
-- [misc substrate tools](https://github.com/subsquid/squid#other-tools) including a perfomant SCALE codec and ss58 decoder
+- [Misc substrate tools](https://github.com/subsquid/squid#other-tools) including a performant SCALE codec and ss58 decoder

 ## Aquarium